SwiftGL/swiftgl.github.io/learn/01-coordinates.md

 ![](/images/01/perspective-frustum.png){:.img-fluid .center-block}{:width="400px" height=340px"}

-Its first parameter defines the fov value, that stands for field of view and sets how large the viewspace is.
+Its first parameter defines the <span><mark>fov</mark></span> value, that stands for <span><mark>field of view</mark></span> and sets how large the viewspace is.
 For a realistic view it is usually set at 45.0f, but for more doom-style results you could set it to a higher value.
 The second parameter sets the aspect ratio which is calculated by dividing the viewport's width by its height.
 The third and fourth parameter set the near and far plane of the frustum.
 We usually set the near distance to 0.1f and the far distance to 100.0f.
 All the vertices between the near and far plane and inside the frustum will be rendered.

 Whenever the near value of your perspective matrix is set a bit too high (like 10.0f), OpenGL will clip all coordinates close to the camera (between 0.0f and 10.0f), which gives a familiar visual result in videogames in that you can see through certain objects if you move too close to them.
 {: .alert .alert-info}